 Considering how much we rely on metal tools, it should go without saying that blacksmithing is one of the most important survival skills to know.

 I learned to weld and forge in a professional workshop.
-The temperature was easily controlled and a had a slew of tools at my disposal for shaping and cutting metal.
+The temperature was easily controlled, and I had a slew of tools at my disposal for shaping and cutting metal.

-Even with this knowledge under my belt, I still found it really difficult to make things on a DIY forge.
+Even with this knowledge, I still found making things on a DIY forge difficult.
 Controlling the temperature is a lot harder.
-It is also going to require a lot more patience to forge with a DIY metal furnace because you don’t have a torch for quickly heating up parts of the metal.
-Nor do you have those wonderful grinders for getting clean, sharp edges.
+It will also require a lot more patience to forge with a DIY metal furnace because you don’t have a torch for quickly heating up parts of the metal.
+Nor do you have those wonderful grinders (Amazon link) for getting clean, sharp edges.

 What You Need to Make a DIY Forge